mcdemarco/cardpen/doc/index.md

 HCCDo is by M. C. DeMarco ([fiddly_bits](https://www.boardgamegeek.com/user/fiddly_bits) at BGG);
 it was inspired by [hccd](https://github.com/vaemendis/hccd/).
 The code and more details are available at [bitbucket](https://bitbucket.org/mcdemarco/hccdo/overview).

+HCCDo is licensed under the GNU General Public License v3.0.

 ## When